feiyuxiaoThu/feiyuxiaoTHU/README.md

 ### Research

-🔭 My main interests focus on Motion Planning and Decision Making in Mobile Robos(Especially in autonomous vehicles).
+🔭 My main interests focus on **Motion Planning and Decision Making** in Mobile Robos(Especially in autonomous vehicles).

 🌱 I’m currently learning robot SLAM and DL-based motion prediction.

-🤔 I’m developing projects on specific topics like urban intesection driving and non-cooperative merging control, and I'm open to related discussions!
+🤔 I’m developing projects on specific topics like *urban intesection driving* and *non-cooperative merging control*, and I'm open to related discussions!

-💬 I have research experience in lithium-ion batteries and solid mechanics and ask me about those hhh.
+💬 I have research experience in lithium-ion batteries and solid mechanics and ask me about those topics.

 ---